Metal Coating, Engraving & Heat Treating

 Recent Developments

-• Producer prices for metal coating, engraving, and heat treating firms increased by 3.8% in November compared to a year ago after rising 6.7% in the previous November-versus-November annual comparison, according to the latest US Bureau of Labor Statistics data.
-Employment by the industry dipped 0.8% year over year in October, while average wages at metal coating, engraving, and heat treating firms jumped 10.6% over the same period to $24.10 per hour, down slightly from their peak in July, BLS data show.
-Producer prices have continued to climb amid falling sales for fabricated metal products companies, which were down 18.7% in the second quarter compared to a year ago, according to the Census Bureau.
+• Producer prices for metal coating, engraving, and heat treating firms rose 3.2% in December compared to a year ago after rising 7.9% in the previous December-versus-December annual comparison, according to the latest US Bureau of Labor Statistics data.
+Employment by the industry fell 1.3% year over year in December, while average wages at metal coating, engraving, and heat treating firms jumped 11.3% over the same period to $24.21 per hour, down slightly from their peak in July, BLS data show.
+Producer prices have continued to climb, albeit more slowly recently, amid falling sales for fabricated metal products companies, which sank 19.7% in Q3 2024 compared to a year ago and 2.7% from the previous quarter, according to the Census Bureau.

 • The Gardner Business Index Future Business Index (FBI) – an indicator of the future state of the finishing market as reported by industry respondents – registered 63.5 in November, reflecting strong optimism about 2025 business conditions.
 (A reading above 50 indicates expansion and under 50 contraction.)
 The positive outlook for the new year is due to anticipated growth in automotive production and aerospace finishing demand, Products Finishing reports.
 November’s election results are fueling the recent surge in the FBI and industry optimism, with the incoming Trump administration’s increased focus on manufacturing competitiveness, possibly accelerating investment in finishing technologies.
 The GBI, which measures the current state of the finishing industry, registered 45.4 in November, showing improvement from October’s reading.
 New orders and production increased month-over-month in November suggesting improved demand particularly from automotive customers as manufacturers adjust production schedules, per Products Finishing.